 If you need some inspiration on how to use QR codes, here’s a design we just wrapped up for a client.

 We kept the image size at 200px and added a logo we built in Canva.
-(I will say, bigger is better in this case because it needs to overpower the boldness of the QR code for it to stand out)
+(We will say bigger is better in this case because it needs to overpower the boldness of the QR code for it to stand out)

 We really liked the transparent look, so we chose to Remove Background Behind Logo.